ibm-watson-embedded-business-assistant/eba-example-agents/release/blogs/MultiModalUI.md

 [![Multi-modal UI](../images/multi-modal-ui-example.png "Multi-modal UI")](../images/multi-modal-ui-example.png)

+For details on how to implement such interactive UI components, developers may consult our [focused multi-modal UI documentation](../../docs/lab/assets/frontend/FocusedUI.md)

 _This feature includes an [award winning award multi-modal AI assistant techonlogy](ibm.biz/tyson-demo) from IBM research.
 For more information about this technology, please contact Jeff Kephart (kephart@us.ibm.com)._